-This Vyper version allows the use of internal
+This Vyper version allows the use of internal functions in the derived contract.

-functions use internal
+The request_raffle_winner and fulfillRandomWords functions use internal ERC721 functions:

-and in the Vyper documentation for the older version (0.3.10) is said that:
+The snek_raffle contract inherits the ERC721 contract, but in the README and in the Vyper documentation for the older version (0.3.10) is said that:

 You cannot inherit/override internal functions.
 This is a specific design choice by the Vyper team - so that knowing exactly what a function is supposed to do is easier.